 We have worked hard to organise an exciting social event that (we hope) will have something for everyone.
 It is on the Friday night.
 There is an extra cost for this but we encourage you to try to come along, the music, food and installations are not to be missed!
 You need to book this at at the time of registration.
 Your ticket gives you complimentary access to a range of international street food, a drink, live music and more.
 There will be a cash bar serving local cask beers, as well as a gin bar and a cocktail bar.

 While joining EASST is not obligatory, membership costs just €40/25 and offers you a considerable discount on the conference fee.
 Joining and paying the membership fee is a separate process from conference registration.
 Read more about membership and apply here.

 Social event: €45 (SOLD OUT)

 Social event concession (student or low-waged): €30 (SOLD OUT)

 There are no day registrations available.

-Early-bird rates are available until May 16, whereafter they will rise by €30.
+Early-bird rates were available until May 16, whereafter they rose by €30.

 Accommodation should be booked separately.
 The conference takes place on a campus university which is a reasonable distance from the town.
 Furthermore the town’s supply of visitor accommodation is not huge.
 Consequently we strongly recommend booking your accommodation early and staying in University accommodation on campus.